Assemblies

 Appointments

 Children should attend school every day.
 Appointments and family celebrations should be made, where possible, outside school hours.
-If you do need to take your child to an appointment during school hours you are required to go to the school office to sign them out before collecting them from the classroom.
+If you do need to take your child to an appointment during school hours you are required to sign yourself in at the office and take a leave slip to your child’s class teacher, come back to the office and sign yourself and your child out of the school.
 It is also advisable to let their teacher know in advance if you can.
+Please allow yourself extra time to go through this process.

 To make an appointment to see your child’s teacher please contact them directly or the school office.
-If you would like to meet with Gary O’Brien, Glenys Harwood or Susan Ye please contact the school office.
+If you would like to meet with the Senior Leadership Team please contact the office.

 Attendance and Absences